FurcyPin/bigquery-frame/README.md

   - unlike in Spark, replacing an existing column is
     not done automatically, an extra argument `replace=True` must be passed.
 - `DataFrame.createOrReplaceTempView`:
-  - I kept the same name as Spark for consistency, but with the current implementation does not allow to replace an existing view
-  - Also, keep in mind this will not create an actual view on BigQuery, it just emulates Spark's behaviour by using a CTE.
+  - I kept the same name as Spark for consistency, but it does not create an actual view on BigQuery, it just emulates Spark's behaviour by using a CTE.
+Because of this, if you replace a temp view that already exists, the new view can not derive from the old view (while in Spark it is possible).

 ## Further developments